Skip to Main Content

 Peer-reviewed articles (also known as "refereed articles") have gone through the peer review process prior to publication.

-In the peer review process, the author's expert peers evaluate the quality of the article and the article's research.
-Very often, the author(s) will have to revise their articles and make changes before resubmitting.
+The author's expert peers evaluate the quality of the article and the article's research.
 The publisher publishes the article only after the article has been approved by the expert reviewers.

 If an article is peer-reviewed, you can be more confident in the article's quality.